Depression and Addiction

 However, if left untreated, depressive episodes can last months and in extreme cases even years.

-If we hope to achieve healing in all key areas (mental, physical, emotional, social and spiritual), a holistic approach will give a patient the best chance of avoiding relapse and make a long-term recovery.
+If we hope to achieve healing in all key areas (mental, physical, emotional, social and spiritual), a holistic approach will give a client the best chance of avoiding relapse and make a long-term recovery.